BibleTools

 Who Will Be Kept from the Hour of Trial?

-It is an entirely human reaction to attempt to avoid anything that might be unpleasant, and this is especially true of an event as destructive as the Great Tribulation.
+It is entirely human to try to avoid anything that might be unpleasant, and this reaction is especially true of an event as destructive as the Great Tribulation.
+While God promises to protect some during that time, it comes with a caveat.
 David Grabbe posits that, if we show patient endurance now, overcoming and growing, God may bless us with protection from that horrible trial.

 Whose Family Values?